-I typically give eight to ten research talks each year at conferences and institutions both in the US and abroad.
+I typically give five to ten research talks each year at conferences and institutions both in the US and abroad.
 I also commonly host several visitors to OU each year to speak on their own research.
 In addition I have helped organize several research conferences:

 - Algebraic Lie

 International Centre for Mathematical Sciences, Edinbourgh, Scotland.
-I was PI on NSF Conference Grant DMS-1406933 to support the participation of young US based mathematicians.
+I was PI on NSF Conference Grant DMS-1406933 to support the participation of US based mathematicians.

 Session on Quantum Groups and Representation Theory (2011)